Real time lightning location and detection

 The LI uses detector elements arranged in a detector array covering the whole Earth (no scanning mechanism).

 The total energy received from the photons are sensed by each detector element and integrated during the integration period.
-These are then compared with the LI Trigger Threshold and if the energy exceeds this threshold, it is identified as an LI triggered Event (Figure 2).
+These are then compared with the LI trigger threshold and if the energy exceeds this threshold, it is identified as an LI triggered event (Figure 1).

 Products derived from the instrument data will be arranged around following three categories: